 Generating boundary condition files from raw data#

-components are characterized by their
+The inicond, latcond and topcond components are characterized by their

 Good practices#

-Run the system with this yaml.
+Run the system with this YAML.

 Check the generated inputs, as explained in Checking the input files:.